mlsmithjr/transcoder/README.md

 change its value from 2 to whatever your system can handle, or 1 to disable.
 You must also supply the appropriate options for your transcode profiles to use the supported hardware, otherwise you'll completely bog down your system (see the transcode.yml "hevc" and "qsv" samples).
-If you transcode with a profile not setup for hardware support, or the rules matcher selects a profile without the setup, that file will transcode using CPU time.
+If you transcode with a profile not setup for hardware support, or the rules matcher selects a profile without hardware support, that file will transcode using CPU time.
 Therefore, when using concurrent hardware transcoding using rules it is best that all your rules map to only profiles with hardware support.
-You can always run non-concurrent CPU-based transcodes from the command line, selecting sequential-only and bypassing profile rules.
+You can always run non-concurrent CPU-based transcodes from the command line, selecting sequential-only (-s) and bypassing profile rules.

-### How I use this tool
+### Typical Use-Case
 My *concurrent_jobs* is set to 2.
 I run on Ubuntu with a nVidia GTX 960 card with 4gb, which allows me 2 concurrent transcodes using very little CPU.
 If you have a more powerful card with more memory you can try increasing the value.
+An 8gb nVidia card you will likely support
+4 concurrent sessions.
+Monitor carefully to find the performance sweet spot for your needs.

-I use Sonarr and Radarr to curate my library.
+I use Sonarr to curate my library.
 When items are downloaded I have a post script that records those items in a shared "queue" file, which is just a list of media files - full pathnames.
-Routinely I run the script to walk through my accumulated list to transcode everything.
+Routinely I run the *pytranscoder* to walk through my accumulated list to transcode everything.
 But, there are things I do not want transcoded so I use the rules as a way to skip those videos.
 Also, I transcode some things differently.
 There are rules for those too.
 And finally, I sometimes just want to transcode some files very specifically in a way that isn't compatible with hardware transcoding, so I'll run the tool using -p and -s options.
 Using the rules system is helpful if you have multiple profile needs and are automating